sania13996/LegalAiChatbot/README.md

 ## Architecture

-The architecture of LawGPT includes the following components:
+The architecture of LegalAi includes the following components:

 1. **Document Loader**: Loads legal documents from a directory of PDF files.
 2. **Text Splitter**: Splits documents into manageable chunks for embedding.